 A foreign transaction fee, or international transaction fee, is a 2-4% surcharge that roughly 90% of credit cards tack onto transactions processed outside of the United States.
 In other words, they’re in play both when you’re traveling abroad and when you’re conducting business with internationally based merchants.

 This presents a potentially expensive problem for consumers with international exposure, so to speak, especially since credit cards are by far the cheapest means of currency conversion.
 The answer, of course, is to make sure you have a no foreign transaction fee credit card in your wallet.
 Such cards are becoming increasingly common, and two major issuers – Capital One and Discover – have even removed foreign fees from all of their cards.

 In order to provide a more complete picture of the foreign transaction fee landscape, WalletHub compared offers from the 10 largest banks and 10 largest credit unions – noting how many no foreign fee cards each has, identifying the best offers of the bunch and more.
 You can check out our findings in the table below.
 For more information about what foreign transaction fees are and how they work, see the Foreign Transaction Fee Factoids section that follows.

 Some of the cards listed on this page originate from our partners, but that did not impact our conclusions.
-Offers are accurate as of May 15, 2018 and many are likely to have changed since.
+Offers information was collected on Jan 13, 2020 and is likely to have changed since.